Privacy Policy

 We may collect and process the following personal data:

-• Website usage and error data: anonymised analytics data collected through our website analytics tools, plus error events captured by our error monitoring service (which may incidentally include IP address, browser metadata, and the URL where an error occurred).
+- Website usage and error data: analytics and interaction data collected after consent, including pseudonymous identifiers, approximate location, browser and device information, pages visited, and interactions with page content.
+Error events captured by our error monitoring service may incidentally include an IP address, browser metadata, and the URL where an error occurred.
 We do not deliberately log personal data to error monitoring.

 3. How We Use Your Data